docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Type: ``ListItem``

-For a :ref:`DropDownList` or :ref:`TreeView` list object, the currently selected :ref:`ListItem` object.
+For a :ref:`control-type-dropdownlist` or :ref:`control-type-treeview` list object, the currently selected :ref:`listitem` object.

 Setting this value causes the selected item to be highlighted and to be scrolled into view if necessary.
 If no item is selected, the value is ``null``.